This is the budget FAQs page for students.

 Q: Has the budget affected course availability?

 California continues to experience significant financial challenges.
-As a result, the California State University system has experienced sizable and repeated budget reductions.
+As a result, the California State University system has experienced a significant budget reduction.
 Over the past several years, Cal State Northridge has managed these fiscal challenges by taking a variety of measures to balance budget constraints with the needs of students.
-In previous semesters, we have made it a priority to maintain course offerings to the maximum extent possible.
+Unfortunately, the economy has not rebounded as we had hoped at the start of the academic year, and the need to prioritize and reduce course offerings has now become a reality.

-We remain committed to offering students the opportunity to enroll in a full course load.
+We share your disappointment that the University is forced to reduce courses, and we remain committed to offering students the opportunity to enroll in a full course load.
 As you prepare to register, please consult with your advisor and review the classes that you need to take to make progress toward the attainment of your degree.

 You will be able to get a full load of courses, but you need to be thoughtful and targeted in what you register for first.

-During the first phase of Spring 2013 registration (registration by appointment), students are limited to a maximum of 13 units.
-However, during the nonrestrictive and late registration periods (from December 11, 2012 through the third week of Spring classes) students in good academic standing will be able to add units up to a total of 16.
+During the first phase of Spring 2012 registration (registration by appointment), students are limited to a maximum of 13 units.
+However, during non-restricted registration (from December 11, 2011 through the third week of Spring classes) students will be able to add units up to a total of 15.)
 (Note: Graduating seniors and students enrolled in certain cohort programs are exempt from these restrictions.)
-For more information about unit limits, individual course waiting lists, permission numbers and other related issues please visit the Office of Undergraduate Studies Policies at http://blogs.csun.edu/ugs/policy-updates/ to access important information about these policy changes.
+For more information about unit limits, individual course waiting lists, permission numbers and other related issues please visit the Office of Undergraduate Studies’ Policies to access important information about these policy changes.

 Q: Has the current budget environment affected academic policies?

-CSUN’s repeat policy allows every student to have one chance in a class before any student has multiple chances.
-This Spring 2013, classes will begin on Tuesday, January 22, 2013.
-Students who want to repeat courses must wait until January 17, 2013 to enroll in a class they wish to repeat.
+The new repeat policy allows every student to have one chance in a class before any student has multiple chances.
+This Spring 2012, classes will begin on January 23, 2012.
+Students who want to repeat courses must wait until January 19, 2012 to enroll in a class they wish to repeat.
 Enrollment may be done in SOLAR without permission numbers until the semester begins.
-After January 22, permission numbers will be needed.
+After January 23, permission numbers will be needed.